 This manual walks you through the available features.

 All thermal images and data are saved in organized projects, making findings easy to review and share after an inspection.
-You can also display stored and downloaded (or received) projects on any PC or laptop (Windows/Linux/Mac) using any browser.
-In other words, with jctmview.html anyone can view (and print) the images and content of an exported project; no other application is required.
-The jctmview.html program is available free of charge even with the Demo version.
+You can also display stored and downloaded (or received) projects on any PC or laptop (Windows/Linux/Mac) using any browser with the included viewer application.
+In other words, with JCTM Project Viewer anyone can view (and print) the images and content of an exported project; no other application is required.
+The JCTM Project Viewer program is available free of charge even with the Demo version.

 JC Thermal Master is designed for professionals and anyone who needs to capture, analyze, and document thermal images in the field (offline).